 Who should take antidepressants?

-“Antidepressants are used to treat a variety of conditions such as depression, anxiety disorders, bipolar disorder, and obsessive-compulsive disorder, among others.
-Patients must be screened and diagnosed by a physician or licensed health care provider prior to receiving a prescription for antidepressants.
+“Antidepressants are used to treat various conditions such as depression, anxiety disorders, bipolar disorder, and obsessive-compulsive disorder, among others.
+Patients must be screened and diagnosed by a physician or licensed health care provider before receiving a prescription for antidepressants.
 If you think antidepressants might be right for you, reach out to your doctor or pharmacist to learn more.”

 Can I get antidepressants over the counter?